-The Denver Sheriff Department is the largest Sheriff Department agency in the state of Colorado and is comprised of many divisions and diverse operations with over 890 uniformed and non-uniformed staff members.
-These operations include two separate jails, security for the District and County court systems, state inmate transportation, extradition duties, fugitive and K-9 units, a Community Corrections and Work Release facility, and security at DenverHealth Medical Center.
+The Denver Sheriff Department, led by Sheriff Patrick Firman, comprises over 1,100 uniformed and non-uniformed staff overseeing many diverse divisions and operations including two jails, security for the District and County court systems, state inmate transportation, extradition duties, fugitive and K-9 units, a vehicle impound facility (VIF), work release facility, and security at Denver Health & Medical Center.

-was established by the National Sheriff’s Association to recognize those sheriff’s offices which achieve simultaneous accreditation from the Commission on Accreditation for Law Enforcement Agencies, the American Correctional Association, and the National Commission on Correctional HealthCare.
-Achieving these accreditations individually is a daunting task.
-Acquiring all three at the same time is an extraordinary feat.
-In fact, the Triple Crown distinction is so rare, that since the establishment of the award in 1993, fewer than 35 sheriffs' offices have qualified.
+The Triple Crown Award was established by the National Sheriff’s Association to recognize those sheriff offices that achieve simultaneous accreditation from the Commission on Accreditation for Law Enforcement Agencies, the American Correctional Association, and the National Commission on Correctional Health Care.
+Achieving these accreditations individually is a daunting task; aquiring all three at the same time is an extraordinary feat.
+In fact, the Triple Crown distinction is so rare, that since the establishment of the award in 1993, fewer than 35 sheriff offices have qualified.

 The American Correctional Association is the oldest and most prestigious correctional membership organization in the United States.
 Founded in 1870, ACA currently represents more than 20,000 correctional practitioners in the United States and Canada.